Chris Cuomo: Personal life

 During the COVID-19 pandemic, Cuomo announced on March 31, 2020, that he had been diagnosed with COVID-19.
 During his quarantine, he broadcast his usual weekday program from his home.
-Cuomo later said he had a hallucination of his dead father, former New York Governor Mario Cuomo, as a result of symptoms from the virus.
+Cuomo later said he had a hallucination of his late father, former New York Governor Mario Cuomo, as a result of symptoms from the virus.
+In 2024, Cuomo stated he has had long COVID since his infection in 2020.